vasukisunder/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token allows the client to prove that it is authenticated with the service they are using.

 - [ ] What steps can you take in your web apps to keep your data secure?

+You can use protected routes as well as require a token using the authentication header.

 - [ ] Describe how web servers work.

+Web servers are the physical computers that hold the code for different websites to be shared, and are connected to the internet.
+Another meaning of "web server" refers to the code that tells the physical computer what to do.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create = POST
+Read = GET
+Update = PUT
+Delete = DELETE

 ## Project Set Up